Nyika people

 Nyika people (also known as the Wenya) are a sub ethnic group of the Tumbuka people inhabiting the highland areas between northern Malawi and northeastern Zambia.
-They are remnants of the khamanga people and are among the culturally related groups that form part of the broader Tumbuka cluster in the region.
+They are remnants of the Nkhamanga people and are among the culturally related groups that form part of the broader Tumbuka cluster in the region.

 History

 The Nyika origins start with the Kalonga wa Nkhonde of the Tumbuka group in the pre-1800 period.
 A section of the Kalonga group left its original settlements and moved westward, eventually occupying mountainous areas between Kalonga and the Isoka–Nakonde corridor in what is now northern Malawi and Zambia.

 Ethnographer W. V. Brelsford classified the Nyika together with the Tambo, Wandya, Wenya, Fungwe, Lambya, and Yombe as “Tumbuka speaking” peoples, describing them as descended from a common ancestral stock that became distinct ethnic groups due to geographical separation in a mountainous region.

 Relation to the Tumbuka

 The Nyika (Wenya) were among six small groups that entered Tumbuka territory from the north-west before 1800.
 These included the Tambo, Wandya, Lambya, Fungwe, and Yombe.
 Over the centuries, the Nyika and related groups adopted the Tumbuka language and culture, integrating with the demographically dominant Tumbuka population.
 The degree of cultural and linguistic assimilation was greater in frontier areas, while groups further away retained partial distinctiveness.